 While their size compromizes their ability to win on the pit, these dog breeds are tenacious and avid barkers.

 In retrospective, one could make an urguement that with the male Fox Terrier dog standing no taller than 15.5 inches at the shoulder height and weigh 17 to 19 pounds, barking sought of compansates for what they do not make in size.

 The same can be said for females who are proportionately smaller and weigh 15 to 17 pounds.

-The one thing you will quickly notice is that fox terrier dog breeds comes in two varieties of coats, the smooth and the wiry.
+The one thing you will quickly notice is that fox terrier dog breeds come in two varieties of coats, the smooth and the wiry.

-Taking from the traits and tendencies of the Smooth Fox Terriers,you will also note that they have smooth, hard, dense coats that is susceptible to shedding, luckily, this dog breed does not shed in clumps, instead, they shed very little.
+Taking from the traits and tendencies of the Smooth Fox Terriers,you will also note that they have smooth, hard, dense coats that are susceptible to shedding, luckily, this dog breed doesn’t shed in clumps, instead, they shed very little.

 Temperamentary, the fox terrier is known for being alert, lively, and very smart, but do not let their size fool you as they’re also prone to mischief, charming but sly at the same time.
 A Fox Terrier can outwit you, yet leave you laughing at his antics.

 Though they are a small breed, they are intuitively vigilant dog breeds and their vigilant traits makes them ideal for first time owners looking for companionship pets with excellent watchdog traits too.

 Take note that as avid barkers and watchdog type of a dog breed, they tend to be suspicious at anything that moves and this can trigger nuisance barking behaviours.